IK

 Call for due process, humane treatment, and independent medical access for Imran Khan

-This site helps people contact institutions with a sourced, prefilled message and links to primary documents and reputable reporting.
+This site helps people contact institutions with sourced, prefilled messages and links to primary documents and reputable reporting.

 Informational and advocacy only.
 We avoid definitive medical claims and link to sources for context.